mozilla/release-services/src/docs/deploy/regular.rst

 This step will take some time (~30-60min) also good Internet connection is required.

-.. warning:: This step currently doesn't work.
-Please ping @garbas to do this
+.. warning:: This step currently doesn't work on not NixOS platforms.
+Please
-             instead of you (for now).
+             ping @garbas/@rail to do this instead of you (for now).

 - First we need to create a temporary branch
 - Then apply the tracking Pull Request of deployment to the temporary branch